-That said, the company have kept developing this plugin, and it is now on version 5.
+That said, the company has kept developing this plugin, and it is now on version 5.
 Drumagog 5 is very effective at replacing acoustic drum tracks with your choice of samples.
 It is a very good combination of drum replacement and enhancement tools, and it can really capture the dynamics of how the drummer originally played the track.

-This is one of those tools that really minimizes the amount of work that you need to put in when trying to replace an acoustic drum track, so it is definitely one to check out.
+This is one of those tools that really minimizes the amount of work you need to put in when trying to replace an acoustic drum track, so it is definitely one to check out.
 It is available for both Windows and Mac.

 5. KTDrum Trigger (Free Option)

 KTDrum Trigger by Smartelectronix is a software program comprised of a custom editor that activates MIDI notes depending on the level of sound of source material in several frequency bands.